 Make your checkout process as easy as possible by trying to keep it within three or so steps.
 Reduce the number of form fields and remove any that aren’t necessary for completing a purchase.
 Your shoppers will appreciate being able to seamlessly checkout without having to jump through hoops.

 Follow-up after a customer abandons their cart

 If customers do abandon their carts, you may have a short window of time to bring them back to the checkout process.
 If you’re using email marketing, think about sending an email reminding your customers that they still have items in their cart.

-Don’t do it too soon, because that could yield lower conversion rates, but don’t wait too long, either.
-Generally, sending a reminder email after the first hour of cart abandonment is a good rule of thumb.
+You don’t want to do it too soon because that could yield lower conversion rates, but waiting too long is a no-go.
+Sending a reminder email after the first hour of cart abandonment is generally a good rule of thumb to follow.

 I have to admit, I love this one.
-I’m the kind of person that shops while I’m doing a few other things simultaneously and it’s easy to get distracted.
-I add something to my cart while browsing on my phone, then get pulled into something else.
-Sometimes if you haven’t signed up for an account with the website, whatever was in your cart disappears.
+I’m the kind of person that shops while I’m doing a few other things and it’s easy to get distracted.
+I add something to my cart while browsing on my phone and then get pulled into something else.
+Sometimes, if you haven’t signed up for an account with the website, whatever was in your cart disappears just like that.
 Poof.

-What I’ve always appreciated is the ability to go back to the item later so I can pick up where I left off.
-To wit, a lot of shoppers might use their carts almost like a wishlist or a place to save the stuff that they want to buy later.
+What I’ve always appreciated is the ability to go back to an item on my time.
+To wit, a lot of shoppers may be using their carts almost like a wishlist or place to save the things they want to buy later.
 Why not let them do that?
-Offer options that allow them to save something for later or add to their wishlists.
-That alone could inspire them to make a purchase when they’re ready.
+Offer options that allow them to save an item for later or add it to their wishlists.
+That alone could inspire them to go through with a purchase when they’re ready.

 I was barely scraping the surface with these five, but now we’ve got a little ammunition and a lot of momentum as we take on the enemy known as shopping cart abandonment.
-Sure, there’s no such thing as 0% cart abandonment, but we can still fight for those conversions.
-I hope this helped!
+It’s important to mention that there’s no such thing as 0% cart abandonment, but we can still fight for those conversions, am I right?